DaWe35/image-router/README.md

 ## Prerequisites

 - Docker and Docker Compose
-- OpenAI API key
+- DeepInfra API key

 ## Setup

 1. Clone the repository
-2. Create a `.env` file in the root directory with your OpenAI API key:
+2. Create a `.env` file in the root directory with your DeepInfra API key:
    ```
    OPENAI_API_KEY=your_api_key_here
    PORT=3000